Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Source: Rakuten Homepage

-Founded in 1997 by Hiroshi Mikitani, Rakuten is more than an ecommerce platform—it's an entire digital ecosystem.
+Founded in 1997 by Hiroshi Mikitani, Rakuten is more than an e-commerce platform—it's an entire digital ecosystem.
 From Rakuten Bank to Rakuten Travel, Rakuten Mobile, and Rakuten Insurance, the brand has become deeply embedded in the daily lives of Japanese consumers.

 What sets Rakuten apart is its highly successful loyalty and gamification system.
 Through the Rakuten Super Points program, users earn points not just from shopping but also from using affiliated services.
 These points can be redeemed both online and offline at over 700,000 partner locations, including convenience stores, restaurants, and supermarkets.